 Change data capture can't function properly when the Database Engine service or the SQL Server Agent service is running under the NETWORK SERVICE account.
 This can result in error 22832.

 In Azure SQL Database, the Agent Jobs are replaced by an scheduler which runs capture and cleanup automatically.

 CDC capture and cleanup in Azure SQL Database

-It is important to be aware of a situation where you have different collations between the database and the columns of a table configured for change data capture.
+It's important to be aware of a situation where you have different collations between the database and the columns of a table configured for change data capture.
 CDC uses interim storage to populate side tables.
 If a table has CHAR or VARCHAR columns with collations that are different from the database collation and if those columns store non-ASCII characters (such as double byte DBCS characters), CDC might not be able to persist the changed data consistent with the data in the base tables.
-This is due to the fact that the interim storage variables cannot have collations associated with them.
+This is because the interim storage variables can't have collations associated with them.

 Please consider one of the following approaches to ensure change captured data is consistent with base tables:

 Use NCHAR or NVARCHAR data type for columns containing non-ASCII data.

 Or, Use the same collation for columns and for the database.

 For example, if you have one database that uses a collation of SQL_Latin1_General_CP1_CI_AS, consider the following table: